selcanintellica/docker-workshop/docker-workshop.md

     # Run a container from an image
     docker run -d --name my-container <image_name>

-    # List all running containers
+    # List all containers
     docker ps
     docker ps -a

     # Stop a running container
     docker stop my-container